user-vika/odin-recipes/recipes/README.md

-This will be a simple recipe website to practice my HTML skills
+This will be a simple recipe website to practice my HTML skills.
+The first commit was a little bumpy, wasn't sure where to enter the commit message - in the VCS or terminal.